10 best Christmas gift ideas for gamers

 Sony PlayStation 4 Platinum Headset

-These may not be the very best headphones available for £100, but there are no better headphones for gamers, particularly (but not exclusively) PlayStation gamers.
-They connect wirelessly to a PS4 (or PC) via USB dongle, are comfortable, have an invisible mic for in-game chat, have great range and clarity, and sound punchy and spacious.
+These may not be the very best headphones available for £100, but there are none better for PlayStation gamers.
+They connect wirelessly to the console via USB dongle, are comfortable, have an invisible mic for in-game chat, have great range and clarity, and sound punchy and spacious.

-You can download game-specific sonic profiles to get a tailored experience for the likes of Uncharted 4, and even dedicated 3D Audio for some of these games.
-Virtual Surround Sound (VSS) is available for those game that don't have 3D Audio, although we'd stick to stereo for those.
+You can download game-specific sonic profiles to get a tailored experience for the likes of Uncharted 4, and they even have a decent stab at surround sound (although we prefer them in standard stereo mode).
+The perfect gift for your PlayStation-playing pal.

 Want the gamer in your life to make a little less noise?
-This very affordable gaming headset can be plugged directly into a Nintendo Switch or into the controller of a PS4 or Xbox One.
+This very affordable pair of in-ear headphones can be plugged directly into a Nintendo Switch or into the controller for a PS4 or Xbox One.

-Not only do they sound great for the money, they get you the peace and quiet you deserve.
+Not only do they sound utterly brilliant for the money, they get you the peace and quiet you deserve.
 At least until your loved one starts using the integrated microphone to yell obscenities at their online enemies...

 Yamaha YAS-207 soundbar